Steph Stokes: 2013

 Steph is allowed compassionate day release to attend her father's funeral on 30 October 2013, escorted by a prison warden.
 She immediately disapproves of Marlon's relationship with Laurel Thomas (Charlotte Bellamy) and when Amy Wyatt (Chelsea Halfpenny) asks Val Pollard (Charlie Hardwick) why she is handcuffed to the warden, Val tells her about Steph's involvement in her brother's murder.
 Steph also annoys Victoria Sugden (Isabel Hodgins) while the service takes place.
 Later at Alan's wake at Home Farm, Steph persuades the warden to unlock her handcuffs so that she can make a speech about her father.
 The warden does so and Steph makes her speech, but breaks down halfway through and runs out of the function room.
 Later, Val and the warden are unable to find her and realize that she has escaped and call the police.
 While walking through the cemetery, Marlon and Laurel find Steph at her father's graveside.
 Steph tells them that she misses her father and that she has nobody left.
 The warden arrives and handcuffs Steph and she expresses how happy she is for Marlon and Laurel and asks Marlon if he will write to her in the future while she is in prison.
 Steph is then led to a waiting police car to be returned to prison.

 Reception

 For her portrayal of Steph, Chase was nominated for "Best Bitch" at The British Soap Awards 2007.
 Chase was nominated for the same award at the 2007 Inside Soap Awards.
 In 2017, a writer from Inside Soap reflected on the character, writing, "Lorraine Chase created one of Emmerdales most entertaining villainesses – they should bring her back, pronto!"
+In 2025, a writer from the same magazine called Steph "glorious" and a "Villainess", opining that Steph's 2006 exit was "sad" and speculating that she would quickly become the "Top Dog" in prison.